huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_reference_table.md

 * `type` - (Required, String, ForceNew) The type of the reference table, The options are `url`, `user-agent`, `ip`, `params`, `cookie`, `referer` and `header`.
 Changing this setting will push a new reference table.

-* `conditions` - (Required, List) The conditions of the reference table.
+* `conditions` - (Optional, List) The conditions of the reference table.
 The maximum length is 30.
 The maximum length of condition is 2048 characters.

 * `description` - (Optional, String) The description of the reference table.
 The maximum length is 128 characters.